 - What are the protections for tenants against retaliation from their landlords for exercising their Florida renter’s rights?

-Florida law prohibits landlords from increasing rent, decreasing services, or bringing or threatening to bring an action for possession or other civil action primarily to retaliate against the tenant for complaining to a governmental agency; complaining to the landlord about a breach of landlord’s duties; or organizing, encouraging, or participating in a tenant organization; or if the tenant is a servicemember who has terminated a rental agreement.
+Florida law prohibits landlords from increasing rent, decreasing services, or bringing or threatening to bring an action for possession or other civil action primarily to retaliate against the tenant for complaining to a governmental agency; complaining to the landlord about a breach of landlord’s duties; or organizing, encouraging, or participating in a tenant organization; or if the tenant is a servicemember who has terminated a rental agreement, tenant has paid rent to a condominium, cooperative, or homeowners’ association after demand from the association in order to pay landlord’s obligation to the association, or tenant has exercised his/her rights under local, state, or federal fair housing laws.
 (Fla.Stat. § 83.64(1))

 Florida Eviction Laws